Kollel students writing poetry about Noah’s ark together at the park.

 Caregivers and community members are invited to be involved in Kollel as participants, volunteers, or leaders.
 Some programs will be geared directly at educating the entire family unit with the aim of supporting home-based practice and learning.

 We will meet primarily on Saturday mornings between 9:30am and 12:10pm.
 This includes regular classroom instruction, outdoor snack time, and Hebrew instruction.
-Classes of up to 15 students will be split by age, based on registration numbers.

 Sometimes, the entire group will be together for a field trip or extended activity.